shenyangHuang/LAD/README.md

 ## Citation:

-If use code or data from this repository, please consider this paper:
+If code or data from this repo is useful for your project, please consider this paper: